 Straight answers to the most common questions homeowners ask

-Water Heater Pete
+Understanding Water Heater Pricing

 How much does a new water heater typically cost?